 The Confluence: Rivers and Cultures Converge

-The confluence of the Mississippi and Minnesota rivers is one of the most powerfully historic places in the Twin Cities.
+The confluence of the Mississippi and Minnesota river is a place where cultures converged in the Twin Cities area.
 To the Mdewakanton Dakota it has deep historic and spiritual meaning.
 They called the joining of the two rivers Bdote Minisota.
 For some, it was their place of origin, their Garden of Eden.
 To early Americans it became a center of trade and military authority.

 St. Paul Municipal Elevator and Sackhouse (City House)

 St. Paul began its life as a port city.
-Located at what was once the Upper Landing, the St. Paul Municipal Elevator and Sackhouse are the only remaining structures on the City's riverfront dating back to its early navigation history.
+Located at what was once the Upper Landing, the Saint Paul Municipal Elevator and Sackhouse are the only remaining structures on the City's riverfront dating back to its early navigation history.
 They are listed on the National Register as nationally significant for their role in the farm cooperative movement in America and the origins of the current Mississippi River navigation system.

 Charlie Maguire, often referred to as the "Singing Ranger," was hired by the Mississippi National River and Recreation Area to write and perform songs about the Mississippi River and the people that have been--and continue to be--affected by its many faces.